A-Orlikoff/Responsive-Web-Design/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
 I'm A. Orlikoff, a cath lab tech with a passion for coding, whitewater rafting, and powerlifting.
-Here, you'll find a mix of my medical and coding projects, along with some outdoor adventures thrown in.
+Here, you'll find my coding projects.

 ## About Me